rashid-islam/homepage/_pages/about.md

 * My research interests lie in the general area of machine learning and artificial intelligence, particularly in the area of Fairness.
 My work is focused on building socially conscious and fair algorithms for machine learning, deep learning, recommender systems and natural language processing.
 * I was an intern in the wavelet development team at [MathWorks Inc.](https://www.mathworks.com/), Natick, MA in 2019.
 Before joining UMBC as a graduate student, I worked in [Huawei Technologies (Bangladesh) Ltd.](https://www.huawei.com/en/corporate-information/) as a Core Network Engineer.
 I received my Master’s Degree in Electrical Engineering at [University of Dhaka, Bangladesh](https://www.du.ac.bd/), supervised by Prof. [Zahid H. Mahmood](https://scholar.google.com/citations?user=gnu1OzUAAAAJ&hl=en).

+# Recent News
+* My extended abstact on stochastic topic model was accepted at the [Mid-Atlantic Student Colloquium on Speech, Language and Learning (MASC-SLL 2018)](http://www.wikicfp.com/cfp/servlet/event.showcfp?eventid=75264&copyownerid=3228).
+* Joined in the [Foulds Research Group](http://jfoulds.informationsystems.umbc.edu/research_group.html) on Spring 2018 as a graduate research assistant

 # Academic Services
 * Reviewer: ICML 2020.